brevers/brevers/README.md

 - 💬 Ask me about anything, I would love to chat with you!
 - 🤔  “Problems are not stop signs, they are guidelines.”
-- ⚡ Fun fact: I was part of the Spanish military service for a year.
-I still wonder why ?¿ -->
+- ⚡ Fun fact: I always thought that I was going to be famous or an elite athlete.
+-->
 <br/><br/>